lap-winder/docs/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: Bug report/fix
 about: Create a report to help us improve
-title: ''
+title: 'Bug: '
-labels: ''
+labels: 'Bug'
 assignees: ''
 ---

 **Describe the bug**